NC Girl Scouts buck national trend, boosting membership

 "That is not happening here," Jones said.
 "I am proud to say we've seen membership growth in our council for multiple years.

-Membership: Girl Scouts NC Coastal Plains
+Membership: Girl Scouts NC Coastal Pines

 - 26,000 girl members from Chapel Hill to Wilmington